kshaffer/theory3/assessments.md

 ## Prepared performance

-Each unit of study will contain a prepared performance portfolio for you to create.
+In each unit of study, you will create a portfolio of prepared performance videos.
 Videos will be submitted in the dropbox of the Aural Skills 3 D2L site, and will count toward the Aural Skills 3 grade.
 Some videos will be individual, others for a small ensemble.

 Make a video of yourself performing each of the pieces in the portfolio.
 Each video in the portfolio will be assessed according to a 2-point rubric: